BDC Hamburger Icon

 How to limit startup tasks and programs for macOS

-If you use macOS, specifically macOS Ventura 13, follow these steps:
+If you use macOS, specifically macOS 15 Sequoia, follow these steps:

 2. Go to System Preferences.

-This will present a list of all the programs that run when you turn on your laptop, as well as three tasks you can execute: Add a Login Item, Remove a Login Item, and Hide a Login Item.
+You’ll see a list of all the programs that run when you turn on your laptop, as well as three tasks you can execute:

-To improve your laptop’s performance, follow these steps:
+To improve your laptop’s performance by removing a login item, follow these steps:

 1. Click the application you want to stop launching on startup (to highlight it).